 Update on the current public situation with COVID-19, and Little Kitchen’s response

-Following the latest Government announcement on the 22nd of Feb 2021, we will sadly have to cancel all workshops scheduled up until the 17th May 2021.
-We will be contacting those who had/ have a booking between the dates of the 8th March 2021 and 17th May 2021 with information as to how to reschedule your booking.
+Following the latest Government announcement on the 22nd of Feb 2021, we have sadly had to cancel all workshops scheduled up until the 17th May 2021.
+We have contacted those who had/ have a booking between the dates of the 8th March 2021 and 17th May 2021 with information as to how to reschedule your booking.
 If you receive an automatic ‘We look forward to seeing you’ email about a booking which is due to take place between these dates, please do ignore, we are closed and not running workshops.

 To assist us with the administration of rescheduling bookings, we would appreciate it if those with bookings during the current lockdown only contact us if the date of your workshop has passed.
 The rescheduling of workshops is a manual process and therefore it is a timely process.
 Please bare with us, we will be in contact via email and will be going through workshops in date order that they are due to take place.
 We also recommend checking spam/ junk as it is possible that correspondence has ended up there.

 If you had a workshop scheduled between 22nd March 2020 and 3rd July 2020 or between the 5th November 2020 and 8th March 2021, where we had to close due to lockdown/ tier 3 restrictions, we will have already emailed with further information as to how to reschedule.

 From May 17th 2021 workshops @ Little Kitchen Cookery School will follow the following guidelines until further notice:

 - You can attend a workshop with friends and family you do not live with in a group of up to 6.

 - If you are due to attend a workshop as a group of 7 or more, we will then email the individual who made the booking with details as to how your booking will work.

 - All workshops will all run as per the calendar in our COVID-19 safe environment

 What you may want to know when we reopen our doors once again…..